Five Tips to Save Your Marriage From Financial Stress

 3. Budget

 With all the technology available from banks, apps and websites; budgeting is a no-brainer.
 Budgeting keeps you focused and on track.
-It allows you to "spend" all you monthly income on paper and plan ahead for things you need.
+It allows you to "spend" all your monthly income on paper and plan ahead for things you need.
 For example, I needed three pairs of sneakers.
-A pair for Crossfit, a pair for running, and a pair for hiking trails.
-This month I bought one pair, then I put the other two pairs that I needed in the following two month's budget.
-In this day and age we can impulse buy with one click and have our item on our doorstep in 24 hours.
+A pair for CrossFit, a pair for running, and a pair for hiking trails.
+This month, I bought one pair, and then I put the other two pairs that I needed in the budget for the following two months.
+In this day and age, we can impulse buy with one click and have our item on our doorstep in 24 hours.
 Budgeting allows us to control our money instead of our "wants" controlling us.

-4. Keep a running record of things you need/want.
+4. Keep a running record of things you need or want.

 I keep a list of all the things I need and want in the "notes" section of my phone.
-As I add items I look over items from the beginning of the list.
-9 times out of 10, I have forgotten that I needed the item, don't need the item anymore, or don't want the item and it gets deleted.
-Then I say to myself, "ah!
+As I add items, I review the ones at the beginning of the list.
+9 times out of 10, I forget that I needed the item, no longer need it, or no longer want it, and it gets deleted.
+Then I say to myself, "Ah!
 I just saved $50 bucks."

 Check in with each other.
-Discuss things that are coming up and make plans using the keys above.
+Discuss upcoming events and make plans using the keys provided above.
 When you're like-minded with each other and have the same goals and dreams, your finances will work for you and not against you.